-The Pieps DSP Sport has a maximum range around 45-50 meters which was a little above the average among avalanche beacons we tested.
-Unlike the older Pieps DSP and DSP Tour, there is a more significant difference between the maximum range of the Pieps DSP Sport and the DSP DSP Pro.
-We thought the Pieps Pro had around 8-10 more meters of range than the Pieps Sport.
-The Pieps Sport has a little longer range than the Backcountry Access Tracker 2, but wasn't nearly as good of a range as the Mammut Pulse Barryvox, Arva Neo or Element Barryvox.
-Relative to its cost, the Pieps DSP Sport has the longest range of any beacon we tested under $320 and had better range than the BCA Tracker 2, Ortovox Zoom+, or Ortovox 3+.
+The DSP Sport has a maximum range around 45-50 meters, which was a little above average among the avalanche beacons we tested.
+While according to Pieps/Black Diamond the Sport should have a slightly shorter maximum range and subsequently technically a narrower search strip width than the other Pieps models, we noticed very little difference between them.
+The Pieps Sport had a slightly longer maximum range than the Backcountry Access Tracker2 and was similar to the BCA Tracker 3, but it wasn't nearly as good of a range as the Mammut Barryvox or Barryvox S, or Arva Neo.
+Relative to its cost, the Pieps DSP Sport has the longest range of any beacon we tested under $320.

-The user interface of the Pieps DSP Sport is nicely labeled and simple to use.
+The user interface of the DSP Sport is nicely labeled and simple to use.
 The DSP Sport uses five directional arrows to help the rescuer stay on the flux-line.
-Like many other beacons, the Sport's directional arrows can be combined two at a time to further help the searcher stay on the flux line.
-The DSP Sport has one of the faster processors of any of the beacons we tested especially when comparing it to other beacons $320 and under like the Ortovox Zoom+.
-We also thought it was near as fast or faster than several, slightly more expensive beacons like the Mammut Element Barryvox($350), Ortovox 3+ ($350) or the Arva Neo ($350).
-Compared to the older DSP Tour the Sport is noticeably faster during our side-by-side comparisons.
+Like many other beacons, the Sport's directional arrows can be combined two at a time to further support the searcher stay on the flux line.
+The DSP Sport has one of the faster processors of any of the beacons we tested, especially when comparing it to other beacons $320 and under like the Ortovox Zoom+.
+We also thought it was near as fast or faster than several slightly more expensive models, like the Ortovox 3+ ($350) or the Arva Neo ($350).
+Compared to the older DSP Tour the Sport, it was noticeably faster during our side-by-side comparisons.
+Overall, it proved similar to the Mammut Barryvox($350), but wasn't quite as quick as the BCA Tracker2 or BCA Tracker3.

-While the fine search generally refers to just the bracketing portion of the beacon search, we also included our findings during the final five meters before bracketing begins as part of this category.
-Just like in the "Ease of finding a single victim" category we loved the Pieps DSP Sport's processor speed in the fine search, it has a quick processor and was easy to understand.
+We appreciated the Pieps DSP Sport's processor speed when used in the fine search.
+It has a quick processor and was easy to understand.
 We thought it bracketed very precisely and was among the best overall during our side-by-side tests.
 The Pieps directional arrows go away at two meters and only display numbers to help remind the rescuer to start bracketing.

-One of our top picks for multiple burial searches and among beacons we tested was the best in these scenerios for nearly $300.
-The Pieps Sport has a super functional and easy to use flagging feature that is an improvement over the previous, older Pieps DSP Tour.
-It shows the number of victims with little buried person icons up to four victims, when the Pieps DSP Sport flags a victim it puts a square around them to show they have been flagged.
-The Sport has no "unflagging" feature like the more complex version the Pieps DSP Pro.
+Thi was one of our top picks for multiple burial searches.
+The Pieps Sport has a functional and easy to use flagging feature that is an improvement over the previous, older Pieps DSP Tour.
+It shows the number of victims with little buried person icons up to four victims, and when the Pieps DSP Sport flags a victim, it puts a square around them to show they have been flagged.
+The Sport has no "unflagging" feature like the more complex models.

 Comfort to Carry

-We thought the Pieps DSP Sport came with a more comfortable harness system than average among beacons we tested that was relatively easy to use.
-For backcountry recreationalists who prefer to wear their beacon in a zippered pant pocket, we thought the Pieps Sport was average or many just below average in the comfort category.
-While we liked the new DSP Sport over the previous DSP Tour in almost every way, this was the exception, the new version is thicker and less contoured than its predecessor the older Yellow Tour and was less comfortable.
-We thought it was very comparable to the Ortovox Zoom+ and the Mammut Barryvox Element for comfort while carrying in a pocket.
+We thought the Pieps DSP Sport came with a more comfortable harness system than average among the beacons we tested and it was relatively easy to use.
+For backcountry users who prefer to wear their beacon in a zippered pant pocket, we thought the Pieps Sport was average or many just below average in the comfort category.
+While we liked the new DSP Sport over the previous DSP Tour in almost every way, this was the exception, as the new version is thicker and less contoured than its predecessor, and therefore less comfortable.
+We thought it was very comparable to the Ortovox Zoom+ and the Mammut Barryvox for comfort while carrying in a pocket.

-The Pieps DSP Sport is a solid beacon for most backcountry users with most of the features that people really want, but not a lot of extras.
+The DSP Sport is a solid beacon for most backcountry users with most of the features that people want, but not a lot of extras.
 This makes the Sport a good beacon for everyone from fairly novice users to even more seasoned and experienced users.
-It isn't as basic as some of the most remedial beacons like the Ortovox Zoom+ or the Tracker 2, but also isn't that much more complicated and the Sport has a bunch more features.
-For the highest level of demanding user like, ski guides or other professionals the Sport will work, but they might want an even more advanced beacon like the Pieps DSP Pro, Arva Pro-W, Mammut Pulse Barryvox or Ortovox S1+.
+It isn't as basic as the Ortovox Zoom+ or the Tracker2, but also isn't that much more complicated and the Sport has a bunch more features.
+For the highest level of demanding users, like ski guides or other professionals, the Sport will work, but they might want an even more advanced beacon like the Arva Pro-W, Mammut Barryvox S or Ortovox S1+.